techidaily/site-android-unlock/source/_posts/in-2024-how-to-remove-forgotten-pin-of-your-asus-rog-phone-8-by-drfone-android.md

 As Android reaches new heights every year, gestures are getting more and more enhanced, as their functionalities increase as well.
 Gestures have always been an exciting feature in Android phones and a convenient one as well.
 They are practical and fun to use, and the apps mentioned above are some of the best gesture-lock apps amongst the vast number of such apps in the Google Play Store.
 If you want to make your tasks easier by using gestures on your phone, feel free to try some of the mentioned apps here.

-## Top 10 Password Cracking Tools For Asus ROG Phone 8

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/BR4gsW-J7as?si=9a56UDKZKhREZnwz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6xGqSETroqA?si=4C1GPgXi-AksR_oO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Top 10 Password Cracking Tools For Asus ROG Phone 8

 ## **What is password cracking?**